dsilvavinicius/realtime_rendering_of_complex_fractals/README.md

 ## Acknowledgments

 Adam Marrs, Pete Shirley and Ingo Wald for editing the book.
 Angelo Pesce for editing the chapter and associated section.
-Inigo Quilez for very useful reference material.
+Inigo Quilez for the very useful reference material.

 ## Julia Sets